SANTHOSH-SJ/JS-Tooling-Automation/README.md

 ###  browser sync

-For auto re-loading webpage when file change
+For auto re-loading webpage when file change (as of now reloads only on css change)

+### seperating development and production files

+Production release files will be kept inside dist folder